Tourism trends and ageing

 These findings were mirrored at national level as can be seen in Table 4.
 The overall conclusions at EU level are the same for most Member States.

 The share of domestic nights was higher for people aged 65+ than for people aged 15-64 in most EU countries.
-Only in Belgium, Bulgaria, Estonia and Malta the share of domestic nights was lower for senior tourists compared with the other age groups.
+Only in Belgium, Bulgaria and Malta the share of domestic nights was equal or lower for senior tourists compared with the other age groups.

-EU residents aged 65+ made on average longer trips than people aged 15-64, with the exception of Cyprus, Lithuania and Romania.
-Furthermore, the older age group spent more nights in non-rented accommodation when compared to the younger age groups except for Germany, Austria and Sweden.
+EU residents aged 65+ made on average longer trips than people aged 15-64, with the exception of Cyprus and Lithuania.
+Furthermore, the older age group spent more nights in non-rented accommodation when compared to the younger age groups except for Germany and Austria.

 The above findings are significant when you consider the expenditure per night of people aged 65+, since older tourists spent less on transport and on accommodation as domestic holidays and non-rented accommodation are generally cheaper.

-Figures 11b to 11d show the difference in expenditure for the three most popular types of trips that accounted for more than two thirds of all nights spent made by EU residents.
-During long domestic trips (Figure 11b) and long trips abroad (Figure 11c) spent in rented accommodation, the average daily expenditure of persons aged 65+ was higher than the daily expenditure of people aged 15-64 for comparable trips (differences of +2% and +9% respectively).
+Figures 11b to 11d show the difference in expenditure for the three most popular types of trips that accounted for more than two thirds of all nights spent by EU residents.
+During long domestic trips spent at rented accommodation, the average daily expenditure of persons aged 65+ was nearly equal to the expenditure of people aged 15-64 (Figure 11b), while for similar outbound trips (Figure 11c) the average expenditure was higher for senior tourists (+4%).

 Source data for tables and graphs